mids-w205-fund-of-data-eng/template-project-1/README.md

   Google Cloud Platform (GCP) and BiqQuery.
 You'll answer business-driven questions using public datasets housed in GCP.
-To give you experience with different ways to use those datasets, you will use the web UI (BiqQuery) and the command-line tools, and work with them in jupyter notebooks.
+To give you experience with different ways to use those datasets, you will use the web UI (BiqQuery) and the command-line tools, and work with them in Jupyter Notebooks.

 #### Problem Statement